MCFpy/mcf/docs/source/getting_started.rst

     results["iate_data_df"]

-Please refer to the documentation of the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method for a more detailed description of the contents of the results dictionary.
+Please refer to the documentation of the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method for a more detailed description of the contents of the results dictionary.

 Post-estimation
 ~~~~~~~~~~~~~~~

-You can use the :py:meth:`~mcf_mini.ModifiedCausalForest.analyse` method to investigate a number of post-estimation plots.
+You can use the :py:meth:`~mcf_functions.ModifiedCausalForest.analyse` method to investigate a number of post-estimation plots.
 These plots are also exported to the previously created output folder:

 .. code-block:: python

     my_mcf.analyse(results)

-Finally, for out-of-sample evaluation, apply the :py:meth:`~mcf_mini.ModifiedCausalForest.predict` method to the data held out for evaluation:
+Finally, for out-of-sample evaluation, apply the :py:meth:`~mcf_functions.ModifiedCausalForest.predict` method to the data held out for evaluation:

 .. code-block:: python